 - Use computer design programs like Adobe Photoshop or Illustrator, to draw and color your designs directly on your computer.

-- Draw your designs in an iPad drawing app like Procreate, then upload to your computer.
+- Draw your own custom temporary tattoo designs in an iPad drawing app like Procreate, then upload to your computer or send directly to your printer.

-- Download free or paid pre-designed temporary tattoo design sheets from a designer.
+- Download free or paid pre-designed printable temporary tattoo design sheets from a designer.

 *friendly reminder – never use designs found online without specific permission from the artist.
 It’s a copyright violation and in general, just bad internet manners.*

-I’ve designed two sets of images for you to use for your temporary tattoos.
+I’ve designed two sets of printable images for you to use for your temporary tattoos.

 - Computer Design Program (if desired)